C.J. Abrams Player Props: Nationals vs. Orioles

 Orioles Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Orioles pitching staff ranks 17th in the league.
+- The Orioles pitching staff ranks 19th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Orioles have a 5.29 team ERA that ranks 25th across all MLB pitching staffs.
+- The Orioles' 4.97 team ERA ranks 23rd among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.